Task

 Your tasks are below:

-5. Find the strain (lineage type) that comes with each patient by finding these deletions.
+- Find the strain (lineage type) that comes with each patient by finding deletions in the txt file provided.

 Tips